 ManGO for active research data¶

-In Hoplab, we expect you to save active research data on ManGO.
-After logging in with your KU Leuven credentials, every researcher should have access to a personal folder within the Hoplab project.
+After logging in in ManGO with your KU Leuven credentials, every researcher should have access to a personal folder within the Hoplab project.
 In your personal folder, you can then create a subfolder per (active) study.
 If this is not the case, contact Klara to create a new folder and set the correct permissions.
-Check out the research workflows page for more specific guidelines on how to manage your study data depending on the used research modality.
+Check out the research workflow page for more specific guidelines on how to organize your study data in ManGO.

+ManGO is based on the open source software iRODS.
 General documentation on ManGO can be found here.
-This page will focus on the setup and use of Python to interact with ManGO and is mainly based on the instructions on this page.
+This page will focus on the setup and use of two clients to interact with ManGO, i.e., the Python-iRODSClient and ManGO Ingest, and is mainly based on the instructions on this and this page, respectively.
 Note that there exist other clients to connect to ManGO (e.g., the ManGO portal in the browser, iron CLI Client, iCommands and several SFTP clients), which we won't cover here but you are of course welcome to explore.

 Using a virtual environment keeps things clean and avoids breaking other Python setups.
 To do so, open a terminal in your project folder and activate it.
 To avoid issues with KU Leuven policy restrictions, we use Conda for this.
 If you don't have Conda installed, download and install it from Conda's official website.